FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 ------------------------------------------------------------------------

 I keep looking for the key out of my novice programming level, but nothing seems to be clicking in the right place.
-It’s an icky situation.
+It's an icky situation.

 \[caption id="" align="aligncenter"
 width="256"\][![](https://www.clipartbest.com/cliparts/7Ta/Mbx/7TaMbxgLc.png){width="256"
 height="256"}](https://www.clipartbest.com/cliparts/7Ta/Mbx/7TaMbxgLc.png)
 The bow is the circular part.\[/caption\]

-The reasons I decided to consider these ‘coding bootcamps’, which have garnered both positive and negative public opinions is because I think it’s going to provide the [bow](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Parts_of_a_Yale_lock-type_key.svg/2000px-Parts_of_a_Yale_lock-type_key.svg.png) for that key I was describing earlier.
+The reasons I decided to consider these ‘coding bootcamps', which have garnered both positive and negative public opinions is because I think it's going to provide the [bow](https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Parts_of_a_Yale_lock-type_key.svg/2000px-Parts_of_a_Yale_lock-type_key.svg.png) for that key I was describing earlier.

-I’d have to take care of the important bits of the key of course, but it would be inconvenient if the key didn’t have a bow, wouldn’t it?
-I’m going to avoid going off a tangent here now…
+I'd have to take care of the important bits of the key of course, but it would be inconvenient if the key didn't have a bow, wouldn't it?
+I'm going to avoid going off a tangent here now…

-So, in lamest terms, the way I’m feeling right now about my programming skills is similar to feeling like `Big Head` from the TV show [Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley_(TV_series)). `Richard` and `Big Head` can relate to each other.
-They’re buddies and they both work (or worked) at the same company. **But** their skills level are completely off.
+So, in lamest terms, the way I'm feeling right now about my programming skills is similar to feeling like `Big Head` from the TV show [Silicon Valley](https://en.wikipedia.org/wiki/Silicon_Valley_(TV_series)). `Richard` and `Big Head` can relate to each other.
+They're buddies and they both work (or worked) at the same company. **But** their skills level are completely off.
 Richard really gets algorithms and data structures.
 He really **gets** them.
 But Big Head, he can only make these shady MVPs